Use Your Old iPad as a Second Monitor

 • Mac or Windows PC

-• Duet Display app on the tablet ($4/year) plus the free companion app on your computer
+• Duet Display subscription ($48/year for Air, $72/year for Pro) plus the companion app on your computer

 • USB cable or Wi-Fi connection